ChainSafe/engineering-handbook/docs/2_development/3_quality_assurance/test-plan-guidelines.md

 ### Scope of testing definition:

 - Add specific details on what will be tested and what types of tests they will be.
 For example, manual and/or automated
-- For any automated tests please state what levels of the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid) they cover (Unit / Integration / Service / UI etc)
+- For any automated tests please state what levels of the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid) they cover (Unit / Integration / Service / User Interface etc)

 ### Resources / Roles & Responsibilities:
 - Outline all the people who will be involved with the testing effort and what their responsibility is within it